 B. How to craft a compelling UVP for complex products

 When it comes to complex products, crafting a compelling UVP can be challenging but not unattainable.
 According to a study by Nielsen, 63% of consumers say that additional information about a product’s unique features would make them more likely to buy it.
-Hence, it’s crucial to communicate your product’s distinctive attributes in your UVP effectively.
+Hence, effectively communicating your product’s distinctive attributes in your UVP is crucial.

 To create an effective UVP for a complex product, consider the following steps: